 Art on the Greene transforms the grounds of the Historic Banner Elk School into an art gallery multiple times each summer.
-These popular shows take place Fourth weekend, the first weekend in August and Labor Day weekend.
+These popular shows generally take place Memorial Day weekend, Fourth of July weekend, the first weekend in August and Labor Day weekend.

 Each show highlights works from local and regional artists, and allows shoppers to add to their art collections while supporting historic preservation at the same time.
 Booth rental proceeds are donated to the Town of Banner Elk for ongoing efforts to transform the historic school into a center for visual and performing arts.

 In 2020, the remaining scheduled show dates are: Sept.
 5-6.

 “I hope attendees find our town to be a place they want to return and tell other people about,” says Kimberly Tufts, show director.
 “I also hope they leave with something tangible, that they find a new piece of artwork and build a relationship with an artist that enriches their life.”

 The number of artists exhibiting at each show range from 40 to 60.
 They represent a variety of media, such as metal, glass, ceramics, wood, watercolor, acrylics and oil.